GoogleChrome/web.dev/src/site/content/en/animations/animations-examples/index.md

 From these examples you can see how animating a few properties using performant methods can create some very cool animations.
-By defaulting to the performant methods described in the [Animations guide](/animations-guide) you can spend your time creating the effect you want, with fewer concerns about making the page it displays on slow.
+By defaulting to the performant methods described in the [Animations guide](/animations-guide) you can spend your time creating the effect you want, with fewer concerns about making the page slow.